veeral-patel/incidents/README.md

 INCIDENTS is an open source web application for incident response, just like [TheHive](https://thehive-project.org).

+You can use INCIDENTS whether you're investigating a malware infection, a phishing campaign, insider abuse, an application vulnerability, a denial-of-service attempt, or any other kind of security incident.

 ## Investigations are tree-like

 Investigations are tree-like: a piece of malware may spawn an enterprise-wide sweep, which may find another piece of malware, which may spawn